New from ACTIVE: Check out our latest products here

 When Should You Use Hot Water for Laundry – 3 Reasons For Hot-Water Washing

-While cold-water washing has its benefits, there are some situations where hot water is a better choice.
+While cold-water washing has its benefits, there are some situations where hot water is a better choice than cold water clothes washing.
 We’ll be going over them in detail below.

-1. Use Hot Water When It’s Flu Season or Someone Is Sick
+1. When It’s Flu Season or Someone Is Sick

 Does washing clothes in cold water kill germs?
 The answer is no. While it’ll wash away some bacteria, it won’t get rid of everything.
 For that, you’ll want to wash your clothes in hot water (higher than 140 degrees Fahrenheit).
 Some washing machines also have a sanitizing setting, which is designed to kill 99.9 percent of bacteria, viruses, and allergens.